icecube/dnn_reco/docs/source/pages/config.rst

 Configuration Options
 *********************

-General information about modularity, scripts/steps to run

-Steering by one central config file

-List of all config options (ideally in a way so that they are searchable!) with references to corresponding code/module
+The |dnn_reco|-framework uses a central configuration file to define the settings for the various steps.
+Configuration options used by the default models are described in the following.

-config files may contain more options and keys than specified here.
+Configuration files may contain more options and keys than specified here.
 Any custom model may use and define options.

 General Settings